icon-project/documentation/score/writing-score.md

 }
 ```

-The request of calling writable functions with `tbears` is same as the one of calling read-only functions.
+The request of calling writable methods with `tbears` is same as the one of calling read-only methods.

 ```console
 $ tbears call send.json
 ```

-After calling a function, that is, sending a trasaction with the JSON request, you can get the following response containing the transaction hash as receipt of trasaction.
+After calling a methods, that is, sending a trasaction with the JSON request, you can get the following response containing the transaction hash as receipt of trasaction.

 ```console
 response : {